 "severe early childhood caries".
 The language of search was English.
 Inclusion criterion was: All studies that focus on ECC and anemia.
-The exclusion criteria were: articles in adult group and duplicate of previous publication.
-The lists of reviews and retrieved studies were manually searched.
+The exclusion criteria were: articles in adult group and duplicate The lists of of previous publication. reviews and retrieved studies were manually searched.
 All suitable studies were selected and their results were extracted.
 Similar findings were deleted.
 For limiting the search effort, the search was proceeded using two keywords: "iron deficiency" and "anemia" with conjunction "and".